Hashtag Rules You Don’t Know Exist

-Instagram lends itself well to using hashtag, you can use up to 30 hashtags per post.
-(Do not just copy paste the same hashtags every post – tailor them to the content you are sharing).
+Instagram lends itself well to using hashtags, you can use up to 30 hashtags per post.
+(Do not just copy-paste the same hashtags every post – tailor them to the content you are sharing).

 Twitter has limited space but lends itself well also to hashtags….also its the social network where hashtags were first used.